ivy-llc/ivy/docs/partial_source/design/ivy_as_a_framework/ivy_container.rst

 Network weights
 --------------

 Finally, the Ivy Containers can also be used for storing network weights.
-In fact, as is discussed in the documentation for the Ivy stateful API, this is how the :code:`ivy.Module` class stores all trainable variables in the model.
+In fact, as is discussed in the documentation for the Ivy stateful API, this is how the :class:`ivy.Module` class stores all trainable variables in the model.
 The following code is possible thanks to the recursive operation of the container, which applies the gradient update to all variable arrays in the container recursively.

 .. code-block:: python